IMMIGRANT AND REFUGEE COMMISSION

 - Encouraging understanding between and among the various immigrant and refugee communities and the larger Seattle community.

-Board Membership and Terms
+Commission Membership and Terms